G00398258/data-rep-big-project/README.md

 <br>
 ### Note on Interacting with the API
 ***
 When you opt to take the survey, please note that EmployeeID (the first input box) must be a number between 1 & 20 (as I got tired of making up employee data after doing 20.
-I will have over 100,000 available to me at work when I connect this API to our SQL database!).
+I will have over 100,000 available to me at work when I connect this API to our SQL database).
 <br>
 Andrew - I made you a Dell employee for this exercise with EmployeeID 20.
 Please feel free to use this!
 <br>